-As adopted, the NAA standards for physical activity support the United States Department of Health and Human Services (USDHHS) 2008 guidelines for activity patterns shown to promote lifelong health and prevent chronic disease.
-Accordingly, language addresses content and quality, staff training, social support (including staff role modeling, parent engagement and children's social development), program support, and environmental support.
+In April, 2011 The National AfterSchool Association adopted these standards for Physical Activity in Out-of-School Time Programs.
+As adopted NAA's standards for physical activity support the USDHHS 2008 guidelines for activity patterns shown to promote lifelong health and prevent chronic disease.
+Accordingly, new language addresses content and quality, staff training, social support (including staff role modeling, parent engagement and children's social development), program support, and environmental support.